-We rely on volunteers to get involved and undertake valuable work from practical countryside management, wildlife surveying and controlling invasive species to inputting data and helping in a public facing roles in our National Park Centers and at public events delivering family activities.
+We rely on volunteers to get involved and help undertake valuable work.
+From practical countryside management, wildlife surveying and controlling invasive species, to inputting data through to helping in public-facing roles in our National Park Centres and at public events.

-Volunteers compliment our staff effort and help to increase the amount we can achieve together.
+Volunteers complement our staff effort and increase the amount we can achieve together.

 Every year Staff and volunteers help hundreds of school children and families to visit and learn about Exmoor.
 We need volunteers to help in different capacities, from:-